MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003Syllabus.md

 # Statistics and Study Design for Fisheries

 - **Instructor:** [Dr. Brett Favaro](http://about.me/brettfavaro)
-- **Times:** Tuesdays, 0900 to 0950, Wednesdays, 0900 to 10:50, Room W3033/35
+- **Times:** Tuesdays, 0900 to 0950, Wednesdays, 0900 to 10:50, Room W1003
 - **Office Hours:** Thursday 0900-1200, W2009 (by appointment)

 # Official Course Description

 Deriving trends from data is a key aspect of fisheries science.
 In this course, students learn the fundamentals of data exploration, study design, and statistical modelling.

-The course will be taught from a user perspective - while theory will be covered as needed, emphasis will be placed on when, where, and how to use these models.
+The course will be taught from an applied perspective - while theory will be covered as needed, emphasis will be placed on when, where, and how to use these models.

 # Learning Outcomes

 The fundmental competencies that you will develop in this course are:
 * Able to design a statistically powerful study
 * Able to define, build, and run an appropriate model for a dataset, using R Statistical Software
-* Understand regression-type analysis ranging from simple (single linear regression) to complex (generalized linear mixed effects models) and how to apply them
+* Understand regression-type analysis ranging from simple linear regression to more complex generalized linear mixed effects models, and how to apply them
 * Understand and be able to use model selection approaches
 * Use power analysis to determine the size of study needed
 * Be able to apply the technique of meta-analysis to measure weight of evidence on a given topic

 We will focus extensively on regression-type models due to their ubiquity in the life sciences, and their ability to be applied to many relevant situations within fisheries.
+Our goal is to develop a statistical mindset, and understand how to make smart decisions during design and analysis.

 # Expectations and Aspirations